 Tanwen – This is a Welsh female name meaning white fire.

-Reese – This is a welsh female name that means ardent.
-It can also mean born of fire.
+Reese – This is a Welsh female name that means ardent.
+It can also mean the birth of fire.
 Idris – Hindu name meaning ‘fiery.’

 Below are some unique names for dragons to choose from.

 Arya – This is a Persian name that means friend or faithful.
 The book ‘Eragon’ is the name of the princess.

 Diaval – It is an Irish name for the devil.
 It is used in the Disney film Maleficent.